airgap-it/beacon-docs/src/docs/blockchains/usage.md

         throw new Error("Only KSM supported");
       }
       console.log("SUBSTRATE MESSAGE");
-      // Show a UI to the user where he can confirm sharing an account with the DApp
+      // Show a UI to the user where he can confirm sharing an account with the dApp

       const response = {
         id: message.id,